-Mix large items with smaller items.
-Load

-the dryer by the amount of space items take up, not by their weight.
-Do not overload the drver.
-Overcrowding causes uneven drying and wrinkling, and can cause items to wear out faster (because of pilling).
+• Mix large items with smaller items.
+Load the dryer by the amount of space items take up, not by their weight.
+Do not overload the dryer.
+Overcrowding wrinkling, and can cause items to wear out faster (because of pilling).

 You may need to rearrange large items (sheets, blankets, tablecloths) during a cycle to reduce balling or rolling up.
 For better tumbling action, when drying only a few small items, add one or two lint-free towels.
-This also prevents small. lightweight items from blocking airflow.
+This also prevents small, lightweight items from blocking airflow.